 What is Extracorporeal Radial Shockwave Therapy?

-Extracorporeal Radial Shockwave Therapy is a series of high-energy impulses to the affected area.
+Extracorporeal Radial Shockwave Therapy (ESWT) is a series of non invasive, high-energy impulses to the affected area.

 How does it work?

-- Treatment produces an inflammatory response.
-The body responds by increasing metabolic activity around the site of pain.
+- The body responds by increasing metabolic activity around the site of pain.
 This stimulates and accelerates the healing process.